Type System¶

 float, double, int16_t |

-double _Complex (CF64) — spectral and accumulation paths.
+CF64 (double _Complex) — spectral and accumulation paths.
+The FFT

-The FFT backend (FFTW or pocketfft) works in double _Complex throughout.
+backend (pocketfft) works in double _Complex throughout.
+Running sums

 Rule: compute in the cheapest type that keeps the math clean.